New Jersey Route 47: Gloucester and Camden counties

-Route 47 crosses into Franklin Township, Gloucester County, where it passes more farms, woods, and homes before coming to an intersection with U.S. Route 40 in the community of Malaga.
-Here, U.S. Route 40 and Route 47 form a concurrency and head northeast through populated areas as a three-lane road with a center left-turn lane, crossing over Conrail Shared Assets Operations' Vineland Secondary railroad line.
-Immediately after this crossing, U.S. Route 40 splits from Route 47 by heading southeast on Harding Highway while Route 47 turns northwest to continue along Delsea Drive, a two-lane road.
+Route 47 crosses into Franklin Township, Gloucester County, where it passes more farms, woods, and homes before coming to an intersection with Harding Highway (US 40) in the community of Malaga.
+Here, US 40 and Route 47 form a concurrency and head northeast through populated areas as a three-lane road with a center left-turn lane, crossing over the Conrail Shared Assets Operations' Vineland Secondary railroad line.
+Immediately after this crossing, US 40 splits from Route 47 by heading southeast on Harding Highway while Route 47 turns northwest to continue along Delsea Drive, a two-lane road.
 Route 47 leaves Malaga and passes through a mix of dwellings and businesses with some areas of farms and woods, running a short distance to the east of the railroad line.
-The road heads into more forested areas before it comes to an intersection with County Route 612 in the residential and business community of Iona.
-Route 47 continues past homes and commercial establishments as it comes to a crossroads with County Route 538, where it turns to the north.
+The road heads into more forested areas before it comes to an intersection with Williamstown Road (CR 612) in the residential and business community of Iona.
+Route 47 continues past homes and commercial establishments as it comes to a crossroads with Coles Mill Road/Swedesboro Road (CR 538), where it turns to the north.
 The route passes more development with some farmland before it enters Clayton.

-Here, the road heads through residential areas with some commercial establishments, crossing County Route 610 in the center of town.
+Here, the road heads through residential areas with some commercial establishments, crossing the intersection with Academy Street (CR 610) in the center of town.
 As the road continues north, it heads through a mix of homes and farmland with a few commercial areas.
 Route 47 enters inhabited areas again as it crosses into Glassboro.
-The road continues north and enters business areas before heading into neighborhoods and coming to an intersection with High Street, which runs east as U.S. Route 322/County Route 536 and west as County Route 641.
-Here, U.S. Route 322 and County Route 536 join Route 47 for a concurrency.
-The three routes head through commercial areas before U.S. Route 322 and County Route 536 turn to the west on West Street.
+The road continues north and enters business areas before heading into neighborhoods and coming to an intersection with High Street, which runs east as US 322 and west as CR 641.
+Here, US 322 joins Route 47.
+The two routes head through commercial areas before US 322 turns to the west on West Street.
 Past this intersection, Route 47 continues north as a three-lane road with a center left-turn lane, passing more buildings.
-The route intersects County Route 553 and forms a concurrency with that route which lasts until County Route 553 turns north onto Woodbury Avenue.
+The route intersects Donald Barger Boulevard (CR 553).
+Route 47 overlaps with that route which lasts until CR 553 turns north onto Woodbury Road.
 Along this concurrency, the road widens to five lanes as it passes a couple shopping centers.
-Past the concurrency, Route 47 runs north through suburban localities as a two-lane road, entering Washington Township at the crossing of Kressey Lake.
+Past the concurrency, Route 47 runs north through suburban localities as a two-lane road and follows the border between Pitman to the west and Glassboro to the east and enters Washington Township at the crossing of Kressey Lake.
 In Washington Township, the road passes more populated areas as well as businesses.
-Route 47 runs to the east of Bethel Mill County Park before entering more residential areas, crossing County Route 635.
+Route 47 runs to the east of Bethel Mill County Park before entering more residential areas, crossing the intersection with Lambs Road/Hurrfville–Grenloch Road (CR 635).
 The road passes through a mix of homes and commercial establishments with some farmland and wooded areas as it continues through more of Washington Township.